-- 1.9.
-Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of colour, Indigenous communities, children, homeless populations, and older adults? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+1.9.
+Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of colour, Indigenous communities, children, homeless populations, and older adults?

-Score explanation: In the Community Medicine curriculum for undergraduates, lectures describing the steps and performing the clinical-socio-cultural and demographic assessment of the individual, family and community were discussed.
+Score explanation: : In the Community Medicine curriculum for undergraduates, lectures describing the steps and performing the clinical-socio-cultural and demographic assessment of the individual, family and community were discussed.
 While performing the demographic assessment, students were exposed to the disproportionate impact of extreme weather conditions like extreme heat or cold on low SES communities.